Welcome to the Grand Rapids Early Discovery Center!

 Who are we?

 The GREDC is a unique non-profit school for very young children, from infants through pre-Kindergarten.
 The program has existed for over 20 years in Grand Rapids, Michigan.
 Our facility is located at 515 Jefferson SE, right next to the Heritage Hill neighborhood in downtown Grand Rapids.
 We currently have about 70 children enrolled.
-Our teachers are highly qualified early childhood instructors, not just "sitters".
-We also are a lab school for education students from Aquinas College who want to learn about our unique approach.
+Our teachers are highly qualified early childhood teachers, not just "sitters."
+We also are a lab school for education students from nearby colleges and universities who want to learn about our unique approach.

 Why are we different?